istarendil/vekima/README.md

 ![cpg](https://user-images.githubusercontent.com/107052856/199059199-a7511b83-c7f4-480e-951d-9b1373064ecf.png)

-A network of nonlinear oscillators is capable o changing the speed and direction of the locomotion by modifying its frequency and internal synchronization.<br>
+A network of nonlinear oscillators is capable of changing the speed and direction of the locomotion by modifying its frequency and internal synchronization.<br>
 ![cpg_net](https://user-images.githubusercontent.com/107052856/199052278-242759b0-e2d1-4ae1-9394-7f67574a4cef.png)

 # Physical structure